Home First Nations in the Lower Mainland City of Vancouver National Indigenous Peoples Day Events

 National Indigenous Heritage Month Events in Vancouver

 National Indigenous Heritage Month is in June every year and National Indigenous Peoples Day is on June 21st.
 The day recognizes and celebrates Indigenous culture in Canada and there are events all over the country to commemorate it.
 The City of Vancouver in particular has multiple events to enjoy.
-They include activities at Grandview Park, Kitsilano Showboat, the BC Sports Hall of Fame, Bill Reid Gallery, Carnegie Community Centre, and Stanley Park.
+They usually include activities at Grandview Park, Kitsilano Showboat, the BC Sports Hall of Fame, Bill Reid Gallery, Carnegie Community Centre, and Stanley Park.

 Note: The City of Vancouver is on the unceded traditional lands of the Tsleil-Waututh, Squamish and Musqueam Peoples.